 A bumper crowd of 27,000 witnessed Coventry’s City’s return to the Ricoh in 2014, a 1-0 win over Gillingham.

 The narrow streets around Coventry’s original medieval cathedral are dotted with historic pubs and modern-day makeovers.
 The most historic, the Golden Cross, dating back to 1583, miraculously survived the Blitz and now shows TV sports.
-A few paces away, The Establishment, while contemporary, and also with TV screens amid the tapestries and gild-edged mirrors, is a former law court of 18th-century vintage.

 A short walk away down Greyfriars Lane, The Squirrel could lay convincing claim to be being the best bar in town, a buzzy, contemporary venue offering craft beers, live music and a quality kitchen.
 There’s TV football too but many are here for taps of Moretti, Estrella Damm, Budvar and Sharp’s Doom Bar lining the bar counter.